 Learning Tree-Structured Composition of Data Augmentation

-Abstract: Data augmentation is widely used in settings where one needs to learn a neural network given very little labeled data.
-Typically, a composition of several transformations is applied sequentially to transform a given sample.
-Existing approaches for finding a composition either rely on domain expertise, or involve solving a complex optimization problem.
-The key challenge is that for finding a composition of length $d$, the search space is $k^d$, given a list of $k$ transformation functions.
-In this paper, we focus on designing efficient algorithms whose running time complexity is much faster.
-We propose a top-down recursive algorithm to search inside the space of tree-structured composition (of the $k$ transformations), where each tree node corresponds to one transformation.
-The tree structure can be viewed as a generalization of existing augmentation methods, such as the one constructed by SimCLR (Chen et al., 2020).
-Our algorithm runs in time $O(2^d k)$, which is much faster than the worst-case complexity of $O(k^d)$ (as soon as $k$ grows away from 2).
-We extend the algorithm to tackle data distributions with heterogeneous subpopulations by finding one tree for each subpopulation and then learning a weighted combination of the trees.
-We validate the proposed algorithms on several graph and image data sets, including a multi-label graph classification data set we collected.
-The dataset exhibits significant variations in the sizes of graphs and their average degrees, making it ideal for studying data augmentation.
-On the graph classification data set, our proposed algorithms can reduce computation by 43% over several recent augmentation search methods while improving performance by 4.3%.
-Besides, extensive experiments in contrastive learning also validate the benefit of our algorithm.
-The tree structures allow one to interpret the relative role of each augmentation, for example, identifying the important transformations on small vs. large graphs.
+Abstract: Data augmentation is widely used in scenarios where one needs to train a neural network given little labeled data.
+A common practice of augmentation training is applying a composition of multiple transformations sequentially to the data.
+Existing augmentation methods such as RandAugment rely on domain expertise to select a list of transformations, while other methods such as AutoAugment formulate an optimization problem over a search space of size $k^d$, which is the number of sequences of length $d$, given a list of $k$ transformation functions.
+In this paper, we focus on designing efficient algorithms whose running time complexity is much faster than the worst-case complexity of $O(k^d)$, provably.
+We propose a new algorithm to search for a binary tree-structured composition of $k$ transformations, where each tree node corresponds to one transformation.
+The binary tree generalizes sequential augmentations, such as the one constructed by SimCLR.
+Using a top-down, recursive search procedure, our algorithm achieves a runtime complexity of $O(2^d k)$, which is much faster than $O(k^d)$ as $k$ increases above $2$.
+We apply the algorithm to tackle data distributions with heterogeneous subpopulations, by searching for one tree in each subpopulation, and then learn a weighted combination, leading to a forest of the trees.
+We validate the proposed algorithms on numerous graph and image data sets, including a multi-label graph classification data set we collected.
+The data set exhibits significant variations in the sizes of graphs and their average degrees, making it ideal for studying data augmentation.
+We show that our approach can reduce the computation cost (measured by GPU hours) by 43% over existing augmentation search methods while improving performance by 4.3%.
+Extensive experiments on contrastive learning also validate the benefit of our approach.
+The tree structures can be used to interpret the relative importance of each transformation, such as identifying the important transformations on small vs. large graphs.

 Submission Length: Long submission (more than 12 pages of main content)